Last Updated on April 15, 2023 by Jessica Lauren Vine

 - Because you want to maximize your fun while RVing

 No matter which category you fall into, the following information will help you.
 However, if you are broke and can’t afford some of the fun things I talk about doing in the post, just think about this for the future because your current situation doesn’t have to be your permanent situation.

-When you set your RV life goals, know that you can change them later if you want to, but for now, you need to figure out what’s important as you’re starting out with RV life.
+When you set your RV life goals and are learning how to live in an RV for cheap, know that you can change them later if you want to, but for now, you need to figure out what’s important as you’re starting out with RV life.